jashkenas/ruby-processing/README.md

 <pre><code>
 gem install ruby-processing
 </pre></code>
 The current version 2.0.1 is available as autobuild archive download [here](https://github.com/jashkenas/ruby-processing/releases/tag/2.0.1), or you really might as well clone the development version.
-NB: the gem is too big to be hosted at rubygem.org.
+NB: the gem is too big to be hosted at rubygems.org, so it will never be located there.

 Get Involved
 ------------------